 I’ve enjoyed the amber glow of the street lights before, but this time a gentle breeze blew over me as I took in that familiar glow.
 My soul instantly recognized the moment as an invitation to slow down.
 I was powerless against its gentle allure.

-“Alright, I surrender” I responded.
+“Alright, I surrender” I responded into the night.

-Instead of mindlessly making my way into the kitchen to eat the same breakfast I eat everyday: Dr. Pepper and a Greek yogurt, I slow down to sip one of my favorite hot drinks and enjoy a warm slice of buttered toast with jelly.
+So, instead of mindlessly making my way into the kitchen to eat the same breakfast I eat everyday: Dr. Pepper and a Greek yogurt, I slow down to sip one of my favorite hot drinks and enjoy a warm slice of buttered toast with jelly.